 Additionally, participants are more engaged when a meeting is held during a walk.
 Focus and motivation are also improved.
 This may be due to the fact that leaders and employees can “bond” during walking meetings.
 Instead of a supervisor sitting at the head of the table or standing, everyone is on “equal footing” on a walk.

-Furthermore, in the boardroom, work is front and centre at all times; small talk is discouraged or prohibited.
+Furthermore, in the boardroom, work is front and center at all times; small talk is discouraged or prohibited.
 On a meeting walk, however, your group may connect over the weather, things you see, or people you meet while out and about.
 At the same time, your meeting goals can be adequately achieved and, as we’ve discussed, possibly even surpassed.

 Breathing Techniques to Reduce Stress